wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/2-explore-microsoft-purview-audit-solutions.md

 (1) Audit (Premium) includes higher bandwidth access to the Office 365 Management Activity API, which provides faster access to audit data.

-(2) Besides the required licensing for Audit (Premium), a user must be assigned a 10-Year Audit Log Retention add on license to retain their audit records for 10 years.
+(2) Besides the required licensing for Audit (Premium), a user must be assigned a 10-Year Audit Log Retention add-on license to retain their audit records for 10 years.

 ## Knowledge check